top of page

 5. They often joke that I can see through the guitar, but that's precisely the degree of mastery an online guitar teacher must possess to be able to make online sessions as powerful as their in-person sessions.
 It's the kind of teaching level that can only be acquired through decades of person to person teaching experience...the ability to explain things clearly, with few words and precision, is also key.

 6. In summary, a Skype guitar teacher must be an expert at creating an on-screen learning experience that is fun for the student and that feels identical to being coached in person.
-When this is achieved, Skype is the limit :)
+When this is achieved, the 'Skype' is the limit 🙂.

 "When the student is ready, the Online Guitar Teacher will appear" 🙂